Skip to content

 Data Migration

-When migrating from Salesforce to HubSpot, you’ll need to transfer your contact, company, and opportunity data.
-This can be done via integration or manual export.
+Migrating from Salesforce to HubSpot involves transferring your contact, company, and opportunity data.
+This can be done through a direct integration or manual export.

 QA Process